mwinkel-dev/mdsplus/0_XMW_README.md

 ## Work In Progress

-Transient / temporary work is denoted with uppercase "XMW" (indicates "experimental change made by MarkW").
-Source directories that are in flux will usually have a "0_XMW_README.md" file with some notes about the changes / experiments.
+Transient / temporary work is denoted with uppercase `XMW` (indicates "experimental change made by MarkW").
+Source directories that are in flux will usually have a `0_XMW_README.md` file with some notes about the changes / experiments.
 Source comments that contain "XMW" (such as "//XMW" or "#XMW") are temporary changes (such as debug print statements).

 Any change flagged with "XMW" (whether file or source lines), *MUST* not be included in PRs submitted to official branches.